TRIPLEG1721/MyDLSUstore/README.md

 ## Requirements
-In order to run My DLSU Store, please download requirements.txt and install the packages listed by (what was the command again)
+In order to run My DLSU Store, please download requirements.txt and install the packages listed by running the following line in command prompt:

+##### pip install -r requirements.txt